raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Some exceptional situations where a server may terminate a DSO Session include:

-* The server is undergoing reconfiguration or maintenance procedures that require clients to be disconnected.

 * The server application software or underlying operating system is shutting down or restarting.

 * The server application software terminates unexpectedly (perhaps due to a bug that makes it crash).

+* The server is undergoing a reconfiguration or maintenance procedure, that, due to the way the server software is implemented, requires clients to be disconnected.
+For example, some software is implemented such that it reads a configuration file at startup, and changing the server's configuration entails modifiying the configuration file and then killing and restarting the server software, which generally entails a loss of network connections.

 * The client fails to meets its obligation to generate keepalive traffic or close an inactive session by the prescribed time